 - District of Columbia Performance Management, Office of Personnel - Performance management guidance

-- Tennessee Performance Evaluation, prepared by the Department of Human Resources - A very detailed resource that provides ideas and guidance for preparing for and conducting a job performance evaluation; although the document relates specifically to Tennessee, it should be useful for other governments.
+- Tennessee Performance Management Procedures and Processing, prepared by the Department of Human Resources - A very detailed resource that provides ideas and guidance for preparing for and conducting a job performance evaluation; although the document relates specifically to Tennessee, it should be useful for other governments.

 - University of California, Berkeley Performance Management Forms, prepared by the Human Resources Department - While these forms relate to employees in a university setting, most could easily be revised to be useful for local governments.
 The site also links to materials that are helpful to both supervisors and employees in preparation for the evaluation process.